-Note 2: Includes contributions from organizations such as industry, other governments and deferred revenue arising out of restricted capital contributions.
+Note (4): Includes contributions from industry associations, other governments and deferred revenue arising out of restricted capital contributions.

 Key Forecast Assumptions, Risks and Sensitivities

 The continuity of FII's investments, programming and activities depend upon receipt of funds from the Ministry of Jobs, Trade and Technology.
 FII assumes that industry trade associations, research institutes and universities will continue to propose eligible and acceptable activities for FII funding and that partial funding for these activities will account for approximately half of FII's expenditures.